JManito/manage-college-api/SETUP.md

 # manage-college-api
 # Project Setup
-This document provides step-by-step instructions on how to set up and run the ASP.NET MVC 5 API with SQL Server and Entity Framework 6 using LocalDB.
+This document provides step-by-step instructions on how to set up and run the Manage College API.
 Before you begin, ensure that you have Git, Visual Studio, and SQL Server installed on your system.

 ### Prerequisites
 - Git